jonathanpeppers/maui-workload/README.md

 * `DotNet.Toolchain` - creates a .NET 6 installation in `bin`
 * `Maui.Dependencies` - installs the Android/iOS workloads & SDK packs
+* `Microsoft.NET.Workload.iOS` - temporarily recreated this package: it is missing from a feed
 * `Microsoft.NET.Workload.Maui` - configures Maui as a "workload"
 * `Microsoft.Maui.Sdk` - Maui's SDK pack